-Red tide algae’s deadly toll on sea life has triggered a state of emergency in Florida
+Red tide algae’s deadly trail of marine animals has triggered a state of emergency in Florida

 Gov. Rick Scott has declared a state of emergency in coastal counties stretching from Tampa Bay to the fringe of the Everglades.
 The red tide has made breathing difficult for people, scared away tourists, and strewn popular beaches with the stinking carcasses of fish and other sea creatures.

-Florida’s governor this week made official what residents of Southwest Florida already knew: The bloom of toxic algae that has darkened Gulf waters is an emergency.
+Florida’s governor this week made official what residents of southwest Florida already knew: The bloom of toxic algae that has darkened gulf waters is an emergency.
 The red tide has made breathing difficult for locals, scared away tourists, and strewn popular beaches with the stinking carcasses of fish, eels, porpoises, turtles, manatees and one 26-foot whale shark.

-Gov. Rick Scott late Monday declared a state of emergency in seven counties stretching from Tampa Bay south to the fringe of the Everglades.
+Gov. Rick Scott, R, late Monday declared a state of emergency in seven counties stretching from Tampa Bay south to the fringe of the Everglades.
 Scott promised $1.5 million in emergency funding.

-The governor, a Republican, is facing Sen. Bill Nelson, D, this fall at the ballot box in a contest for the senate seat Nelson has held for three terms.
-Each man has accused the other of failing to tackle the red-tide calamity and the simultaneous bloom of a different type of algae that is clogging rivers and canals and putting a scum on top of Lake Okeechobee.
+The governor is facing Sen. Bill Nelson, D, this fall at the ballot box in a contest for the Senate seat Nelson has held for three terms.
+Each has accused the other of not tackling the red-tide calamity and the simultaneous bloom of a different type of algae that is clogging rivers and canals and putting a scum on top of Lake Okeechobee.

-Citizens in retirement communities are reporting respiratory distress from the vapors of the microscopic red-tide organism called Karenia brevis.
-A recent study found a 50 percent spike in hospital visits due to respiratory problems during red tide blooms.
+Residents in crowded retirement communities are reporting respiratory distress from the vapors of the microscopic red-tide organism called Karenia brevis.
+A recent study found a 50 percent spike in hospital visits resulting from respiratory problems during red-tide blooms.

 Most Read Nation & World Stories